-5.1 The proposal for the site is to construct a new dropped kerb to allow access to the site from Breakspear Road North.

-5.2 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to construct a new detached house following the demolition of the existing structure. - 5.2 The existing swimming pool and pool building will be removed as part of the scheme. - 5.3 The proposed location of the above structures can be seen on the appended plan.